rbreu/krita-plugin-python-reference/README.md

-# krita-plugin-python-reference
+# Krita Python Reference Plugin

-A Krita plugin that displays a searchable overview of the Python API
+A Krita plugin that displays a searchable overview of the Python API.

+## Installation

+tbd